-Statistical comparisons of receptive field properties across the K, P and M groups was done by one-way ANOVA with post hoc mean difference tests (Tukey and LSD tests), provided that the data did not violate the prerequisite of variance homogeneity across groups.
-For groups with both unequal variances and unequal samples, we used instead the Kruskal-Wallis test, which is a non-parametric procedure commonly advocated as an alternative of the ANOVA (Kruskal & Wallis, 1952).
-In the latter case, a Mann Whitney U test was used for between group comparisons.
+Statistical comparisons of receptive field properties across the K, P and M groups was done by one-way ANOVA with post hoc mean difference tests, provided that the data did not violate the prerequisite of variance homogeneity across groups.
+For groups with both unequal variances and unequal samples, we instead used the Kruskal-Wallis test, which is a non-parametric procedure commonly advocated as an alternative of ANOVA (Kruskal & Wallis, 1952).
+For the latter case, a Mann Whitney U test was used for between group comparisons.
 Alpha levels of p#0.05 were considered significant.